Postgraduate Loan for Master’s study

 On the first day of the first academic year of the course students must be:

-- an EU national who has been ordinarily resident in the EEA/Switzerland for at least three years other than for the purposes of study; and
+- ordinarily resident in England for at least three years other than for the purposes of study; and

 - under 60 years old.